 Our daughters need our help

-Our daughters live in a heavily fatphobic society and are exposed to hundreds of anti-fat messages, the deeply ingrained belief that fat is bad, and that “good” people can and should control their body weight even though it’s dangerous and scientifically proven not to improve health!
+Girls and women live in a heavily fatphobic society and are exposed to hundreds of anti-fat messages, the deeply ingrained belief that fat is bad, and that “good” people can and should control their body weight even though it’s dangerous and scientifically proven not to improve health.

-Our daughters live in a fatphobic society.
-When they have bad body thoughts, it’s not a sign that they need to change their bodies.
+We live in a fatphobic society.
+When our daughters have bad body thoughts, it’s not a sign that they need to change their bodies.
 It’s also definitely not a sign that they have particularly low self-esteem.
 In a fatphobic society, it’s completely normal to have bad body thoughts.

 There is nothing wrong or unusual about a girl who has bad body thoughts.
 In fact, it’s unlikely there are any girls who don’t occasionally experience bad body thoughts.
 It may hit us in the gut to hear our daughter hating her body, but it is sadly normal in our society.

 That doesn’t mean we need to allow bad body thoughts to fester and grow.
 Here is a letter or script (depending on how you want to use it) to guide you when your daughter calls herself fat or has any other bad body thoughts.
 This advice applies to spontaneous bad body thoughts in response to looking in the mirror.
 It’s probably most appropriate for a girl who is at least 12.

 If your child is on the receiving end of weight-based bullying or any negative feedback regarding her body, you need to begin by protecting her from such situations before presenting this letter’s content.

 Yesterday I heard you tell your dad that you looked “fat.”
 It hurt my heart to hear you say that, and I’m afraid I didn’t know what to say or how to respond.
 After thinking about it some more, here is what I would like to tell you.